mattgomes28/SpeechTechAssignment/README.md

 # SpeechTechAssignment - The Problem
 Git repo for the Speech Technology Windows fix.
 For this fix it was necessary to install two new modules Colorama and Windows Unicode Console.
-Since the November update, the stdout.write function in Python has not been working properly dues to not being able to handle the changes in the unicode length change in Windows.
+Since the November update, the stdout.write function in Python has not been working properly due to not being able to handle the changes in the unicode length change in Windows.

 [More information can be found in this link](https://github.com/Microsoft/vscode/issues/39149)